 While there are many reasons to measure teacher and principal effectiveness, in Woodland we believe the ultimate goal of all measures should be to improve teaching and learning.
-We believe that professional conversation is the most powerful approach to promote teacher learning, and that these conversations must be grounded in an instructional framework that informs and identifies effective practices that improve student learning.
-Reflective conversation about practice requires us to understand, analyze and respond to student learning in the classroom.
+We believe that professional conversation is the most powerful approach to promote teacher learning and that these conversations must be grounded in an instructional framework that informs and identifies effective practices that improve student learning.
+A reflective conversation about practice requires us to understand, analyze and respond to student learning in the classroom.

 Therefore teacher evaluations should:

-In 2012 a committee comprised of both union and administrative staff met to review the three State models districts may choose from to articulate the evaluation continuum.
-Upon reviewing the three models the committee unanimously recommended the Danielson Rubric to define our district evaluation.
+A committee comprised of both union and administrative staff reviewed the three State models districts may choose from to articulate the evaluation continuum.
+Upon reviewing the three models, the committee unanimously recommended the Danielson Rubric to define our district evaluation.
 Below are the reasons the committee recommends the Danielson rubric.

 Criteria Snapshot Document The snapshot document briefly outlines all components evaluated in the new evaluation.
-Teachers can also reference the Criteria Handbook to gain deeper understanding of each criteria.
+Teachers can also reference the Criteria Handbook to gain a deeper understanding of each criterion.

 Focused and Comprehensive Evaluations

 Below is a link that clarifies some key elements of each form and how they compare.